OetziCS/dynamicweather/README.md

 # Dynamicweather

 This is the server-side code for my Dynamic Weather System that interacts with the OpenWeatherMap API to regulate payment for their API.

+> [!NOTE]
-You'll have to code the weathers for yourself since I don't want to open-source them.
-You can see how many Main Weather Types there are below.
+> You'll need to independently implement the weather features, including skies, lightning, etc., as I prefer not to make them open source.
+The different Main Weather Types are listed below for your reference.

 ## Setting Up